lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 In addition to the download workflow, there is another method of downloading the renditions for individual assets directly from the asset details page.

-The users can preview the different renditions, select specific renditions, and directly download them from the **[!UICONTROL Renditions]** panel in the asset details page without having to open the **[!UICONTROL Download]** dialog.
+The users can preview different renditions, select specific renditions, and directly download them from the **[!UICONTROL Renditions]** panel in the asset details page without having to open the **[!UICONTROL Download]** dialog.

 Following are the steps to download asset renditions from the asset details page: